hse-aml/intro-to-dl/README.md

 you can kill them with `! pkill -9 python3` and check with `! nvidia-smi` that GPU memory is freed.

 **Known issues:**
-* No support for `ipywidgets`, so we cannot use fancy `tqdm` progress bars.
-For now, we use a simplified version of a progress bar suitable for Colab.
 * Blinking animation with `IPython.display.clear_output()`.
 It's usable, but still looking for a workaround.